 Best Michelin Tires

 And the heading suggests, this is a tire designed for passenger cars in addition to light trucks and SUVs.
 The Defender is a tire with an incredible warranty (70-80,000 miles) with long lasting tread.
 It is a quiet tire that is well priced and performs well in all weather conditions.
-Click here for our full review of Defender T+H and here for our Michelin Defender Review.
+Click here for our full review of Defender T+H and here for our Michelin Defender Review, and consider reading other Defender review, the Michelin Defender LTX M/S Review.

 For more info on Michelin Pilot AS 3 Plus tires click here.